FAQ for candidates

 How can I create and fill out my profile on Jobs4UKR?

 The easiest way to find a job on the platform is to have your profile created and filled out.
-More details are in the following videos on how to create and fill out your profile.
+More details are in the following articles on how to register and look for jobs on the Jobs for Ukraine platform and how to complete and export your Jobs for Ukraine resume.
 The recruiters can see details about your professional life, that’s why it is crucial to add information about yourself in the appropriate fields: about you, your availability, education, work experience, skills, languages, values and perks.
 Also, you can upload your CV file to the ‘Resume’ section and have your profile updated automatically based on details in your resume document.
 So you will simply need to edit the data, making your profile on point and completed.

 How can I look for available jobs and apply for them?